Learn how to set up Jira Software Cloud and integrate it with other products and applications.

-When rolled up to the epic level, Advanced Roadmaps will show a dotted line to indicate that the dependency being referenced is not of the same hierarchy level as your current view.
+When rolled up to the Epic level, Advanced Roadmaps shows a dotted line to indicate that the dependency being referenced is not of the same hierarchy level as your current view.
 This is because while they have stories that are dependent, the epics are not dependent on each other.
-The dotted line will turn red if your dependency structure has warnings which require your attention.

 Was this helpful?